 III.
 Detecting Trojans

 We can separate trojan detection techniques into destructive and non-destructive.
 Destructive analyses are the state of the art.
-The destructive analysis process typically involves shaving away protective packaging and then, because chips actually consist of many layers of logic and interconnects, carefully shaving away each layer of logic and using a tool like a scanning electron microscope (SEM) or Focused Ion Beam (FIB)^[Not to be confused with ion cannons.] to inspect each layer.
+The destructive analysis process typically involves shaving away protective packaging and then, because chips actually consist of many layers of logic and interconnects, carefully shaving away each layer of logic and using a tool like a scanning electron microscope (SEM) or Focused Ion Beam (FIB)12 to inspect each layer.
 These techniques have been shown to be able to detect even stealthy dopant-level of trojans.

 Despite their effectiveness, destructive techniques have significant downsides such as being, well, destructive… Not only are destructive techniques slow and costly, chips that end up being used have never gone through such an inspection process so the security guarantee must be derived from the adversary being statistically warded off by a sampling process which checks some fraction of produced chips.
 Additionally, as section IV makes clearer, creating publicly verifiable trojan-detection protocols based on destructive analysis is challenging because a chip can only be inspected once and the process doesn’t produce evidence that can be tied back to the identity of the chip.
 These limitations do not rule out the use of destructive techniques, but do motivate exploration of non-destructive alternatives.